-(c) Promotional credit lines represent loans in Nuevos Soles and US Dollars granted by CorporacionFinanciera de Desarrollo ("COFIDE" by its Spanish acronym), corresponding to credit lines aimed to promote the country's development.
+(d) Promotional credit lines represent loans in Nuevos Soles and US Dollars granted by Corporacion Financiera de Desarrollo ("COFIDE" by its Spanish acronym) to the Bank, corresponding to credit lines aimed to promote the country's development.
 These liabilities are guaranteed by a loan portfolio up to the amount of the credit line used and include specific agreements on how these funds must be used, the financial conditions that have to be complied with and other administrative matters.
 In Management's opinion, the Bank has been meeting said requirements.
-These transactions accrued interests at rates that fluctuated between 5 and 10 percent during 2013 and 2012.
+These transactions accrued interests at rates that fluctuated between 4 and 10 percent during 2013 and 5 and 10 percent during 2012.